melissadale/ScoreFusionApp/README.md

 # Status: *INPROGRESS* #
 This application is in active development.
-There are known bugs and more functionality in the works.
+There are known bugs and additional functionality in the works.

 # USAGE #